 - 6.3 The screening matrix took the approach of screening each policy and objective individually, which is consistent with current guidance.
-The results from the HRA reports for the Herefordshire Local Plan (Core Strategy) were also taken into consideration. - 6.4 None of the Lyonshall NDP objectives and policies or sites (Autumn 2018) were concluded to be likely to have a significant effect on the European site.
-Lyonshall is in the hydraulic catchment of the River Wye SAC and is not in direct proximity to the river itself.
-Core Strategy policy SD3 and SD4 together with the Nutrient Management Plan will ensure that development can only occur if these policy requirements are met. - 6.5 In many cases this is because the policies themselves would not result in development, i.e. they related instead to criteria for development and the SAC itself is not within the parish and where sites were allocated it is unlikely that there will be any significant effects on the European Site.
-All developments are required to meet the criteria of Policy SD4.
-In several cases the policies also included measures to help support the natural environment including biodiversity. - 6.6 It is unlikely that the Lyonshall Neighbourhood Plan will have any in-combination effects with any Plans from neighbouring parish council due to the level of growth proposed is of the same that is proposed for the Kington Housing Market Area in the Herefordshire Core Strategy - 6.7 Therefore it was concluded that the Reg14 Lyonshall NDP would not have a likely significant effect on the River Wye (including the River Lugg) SAC. - 7.4 The findings of the screening matrix can be found in the Screening Matrix in the appendix.
-Colour coding was used to record the likely impacts of the policies on the European site and its qualifying habitats and species as shown in the table 1 below.
+The results from the HRA reports for the Herefordshire Local Plan (Core Strategy) were also taken into consideration. - 6.4 None of the Withington Group NDP objectives and policies (April 2018) were concluded to be likely to have a significant effect on the European site.
+Withington Group is in the hydraulic catchment of the River Wye SAC and is not in direct proximity to the river itself.
+Core Strategy policy SD3 and SD4 together will the Nutrient Management Plan will ensure that development can only occur if these policy requirements are met. - 6.5 In many cases this is because the policies themselves would not result in development, i.e. they related instead to criteria for development and the SAC itself is not within the parish.
+In several cases the policies also included measures to help support the natural environment including biodiversity. - 6.6 It is unlikely that the Withington Group Neighbourhood Plan will have any incombination effects with any Plans from neighbouring parish council due to the level of growth proposed is of the same that is proposed for the Hereford Housing Market Area in the Herefordshire Core Strategy. - 6.7 Therefore it was concluded that the Reg14 Withington Group NDP would not have a likely significant effect on the River Wye (including the River Lugg) SAC.